cdeptula/TokenReplacementPlugin/README.md

 Building from Source
 ---
 The Token Replacement Plugin is built using Ant.
-Since I do not want to deal with the complexities of Ivy the following instructions must be followed before building this plugin.

 1. Edit the build.properties file setting the Pentaho and Java version.
 5. Run "ant clean resolve dist" to build the plugin.